“If you want your children to be intelligent, read them fairytales. If you want them to be more intelligent, read them more fairytales.”

 Fairy tales have gone far beyond the point of amusement; they indoctrinate in us qualities of endurance and positivity.
 In our early childhood, fairy tales teach us to distinguish between good and evil, wicked and generous, giving us a deep understanding of moral values.

-Fairy Tales like Cinderella, Rapunzel, Snow white teaches us to have faith in ourselves, accept life’s circumstances, live with the assurance of unknown tomorrow.
+Fairy Tales like Cinderella, Rapunzel, Snow-white teach us to have faith in ourselves, accept life’s circumstances, live with the assurance of the unknown tomorrow.
 These fairy tales encourage us to envisage our imaginary roles without any fear or the need for perfection.
 We are not required to be always perfect but we can keep trying to achieve perfection.
 The characters of elves, dwarfs, goblins, friendly animals instill in us the modesty to treat every living being with respect and worth.
 The role of these characters influences us to consider the contribution of every small creature and accept their significance courteously.

-The essence of the fairy tales lies in the joyful living, amazing thoughts, melodious music, good friends and happy endings.
+The essence of the fairy tales lies in joyful living, amazing thoughts, melodious music, good friends, and happy endings.
 Hundreds of legendary tales drawn from mythological, historical, fantasy inferences serve as a guidepost for us in the path of life.

 The cosmos of fairytales stretches our imagination to the world without conflicts, feuds, violence where all live happily forever.
 We begin to explore our possibilities thinking beyond the achieved limitations and re-imagine the non-existing.

-A fundamental part of our society for ages, fairy tales scribe high level of psychological maturity by exploring motivation and beliefs of curious minds and determined hearts.
+A fundamental part of our society for ages, fairy tales scribe a high level of psychological maturity by exploring the motivation and beliefs of curious minds and determined hearts.

 The emotional and traditional values conferred by fairy tales on the young minds give them exposure to a better sense of living and meaningful purpose in life.